itsPG/smooth-scroll/README.md

+# Smooth Scroll, itsPG ver

+I fixed the wrong position bug of origin version.

+If you find your scroll stop at the wrong position, please try this version.

 # Smooth Scroll
 A simple script to animate scrolling to anchor links.
 Easing support contributed by [Willem Liu](https://github.com/willemliu) with code from [Gaëtan Renaudeau](https://gist.github.com/gre/1650294).